 Dental abscesses are severe and potentially life-threatening where a pocket of pus in your tooth leads to an infection.
-A dental abscess, besides causing fever, sensitivity to hot and cold temperatures, persistent toothaches, and tender lymph nodes in your neck, has the potential to spread to your jawbone and surrounding tissue besides other areas of your body.
-Therefore, dental abscesses need emergency treatment from dentists to drain the pus, provide antibiotics and painkillers or even emergency root canal treatment if required.
+Besides causing fever, sensitivity to hot and cold temperatures, persistent toothaches, and tender lymph nodes in your neck, a dental abscess has the potential to spread to your jawbone and surrounding tissue besides other areas of your body.
+Therefore, dental abscesses need emergency treatment from dentists to drain the pus, provide antibiotics and painkillers, or even emergency root canal treatment if required.

-As can be seen, dental emergencies come in various types differ in severity.
+As can be seen, dental emergencies come in various types and differ in severity.
 Therefore, what you think is a dental emergency may, in reality, be a problem that can wait until you can see your regular dentist.
-However, unless you have adequate knowledge about what dental emergencies are, the better option for you is to consult with a dental professional to receive advice on managing the issue affecting you.
+However, unless you know what dental emergencies are, the better option for you is to consult with a dental professional to receive advice on managing the issue affecting you.